charliebeckstrand/gjendje/README.md

 ## Configure

-Call once at app startup.
+Call once at app initialization.
 Sets global defaults for all state instances.

 ```ts
 import { configure } from 'gjendje'